 A significant portion of the purchase price for acquired businesses is generally assigned to intangible assets.
 Intangible assets other than goodwill are initially valued at fair value.
 If a quoted price in an active market for the identical asset is not readily available at the measurement date, the fair value of the intangible asset is estimated based on discounted cash flows using market participant assumptions, which are assumptions that are not specific to IDEXX.
 The selection of appropriate valuation methodologies and the estimation of discounted cash flows require significant assumptions about the timing and amounts of future cash flows, risks, appropriate discount rates, and the useful lives of intangible assets.
 When material, we utilize independent valuation experts to advise and assist us in determining the fair values of the identified intangible assets acquired in connection with a business acquisition and in determining appropriate amortization methods and periods for those intangible assets.
 Goodwill is initially valued based on the excess of the purchase price of a business combination over the fair value of acquired net assets recognized and represents the future economic benefits arising from other assets acquired that could not be individually identified and separately recognized.
-Contingent consideration is included within the purchase price and is recognized at its fair value on the acquisition date.
+We assess contingent consideration to determine if it is part of the business combination or if it should be accounted for separately from the business combination in the postcombination period.
+Contingent consideration is recognized at its fair value on the acquisition date.
 A liability resulting from contingent consideration is remeasured to fair value at each reporting date until the contingency is resolved.
 Changes in fair value of contingent consideration are recognized in earnings.